 If intended for use at high temperatures, the platinum coil is generally wound on a mica frame.
 To eliminate the resistance of the leads, which would vary with depth of immersion, and thus give rise to a variable stem correction similar to the emergent stem correction in mercurial thermometers, the thermometer should be constructed with compensating leads or with potential terminals.
 In thermometers of the former type the compensating leads are inserted in the adjacent arms of a Wheatstone bridge.
+In thermometers of the potential lead type the drop in potential at the terminals of the coil is measured by comparison with the drop in potential through a standard resistance by means of a potentiometer.

-1 For example, if a galvanometer is of 50 ω resistance = R_2 , and the leads of 2 $\omega = R_1$, and the true EMF, E, is 10 millivolts, the galvanometer will indicate 9.62 millivolts, or, in terms of temperature, about 4 per cent lower than the true temperature, if the couple was calibrated in terms of true EMF.
+&lt;sup>1 For example, if a galvanometer is of 50 $\omega$ resistance = $R_2$ , and the leads, including thermo-couple, of $2\omega = R_1$ , and the true emf, E, is 10 millivolts, the galvanometer will indicate 9.62 millivolts, or, in terms of temperature, about 4 per cent lower than the true temperature, if the couple was calibrated in terms of true emf.